-Walk-In Gynecologic Urgent Care Centers located in Park Slope, Brooklyn, NY & Staten Island, NY
+Walk-In Gynecologic Urgent Care Centers located in Park Slope, Brooklyn, NY & Bay Ridge, Brooklyn, NY

 Are you experiencing burning or pain when you urinate?
 You may have a urinary tract infection (UTI), which requires immediate treatment to prevent further health complications.
 The team at FemGYN located in the Park Slope section of Brooklyn, New York, provides treatment for UTIs quickly.
 You don’t need an appointment to get treatment for your UTI at FemGYN just walk into the clinic.

 A UTI is an infection that affects any of the organs in your urinary system, which includes the urethra, bladder, kidneys, or ureters.
 It’s usually caused by a bacteria that enter the urinary system through your urethra and then multiplies.

 Due to a shorter urethra, women are more prone to UTIs than men.
 Sexual activity, use of certain types of birth control, and menopause may increase your risk of developing a UTI.

 What symptoms indicate I may have a UTI?

 You can get a UTI and not develop symptoms.
 However, if you’re experiencing symptoms, it’s important to get it checked right away to prevent your infection from causing more serious health issues, such as kidney damage.

 - Fever, nausea, or vomiting

 - Pelvic pain

 - Feeling an urge to urinate but unable to go